 Loss Compensation:

 Describe any loss compensation that will be required at the installation.
 Include whether the compensation will be calculated in the meter or if ERCOT is being requested to perform this calculation.
 If ERCOT is being request to perform the calculation, please provide the fixed loss compensation value indicating the value for load and/or generation channels.
 If using a fixed value, please submit additional documentation along with the design proposal indicating how the values were derived.

+If the meter is not located at the POI and line loss compensation will not be programmed per SMOG 8.4(3), a statement regarding connections per 8.4(3)(a) or the calculation required per SMOG 8.4(3)(b) must be provided.

 Voltage Transformer Information: